psu-epl/psu-epl.github.com/Home.md

-# PSU Electronics Prototyping Laboratory
+# PSU Laboratory for Interconnected Devices

-**What:** The EPL is a lab for rapidly prototyping *electronics* projects.
-With a motto of "bits to atoms", the EPL is here to allow you walk in with PCB and 3D CAD files and walk out with a fully functioning piece of electronics in an enclosure.
+**What:** The L.I.D. is a lab for rapidly prototyping *electronics* projects.
+With a motto of "bits to atoms", the L.I.D. is here to allow you walk in with PCB and 3D CAD files and walk out with a fully functioning piece of electronics in an enclosure.

 **Where:** We're located in room 84-20 in the basement of PSU's Fourth Avenue Building ("FAB", 1900 SW 4th Avenue).

-**Who:** Because of our limited size and resources, the EPL is currently only open to PSU students, faculty and staff.
+**Who:** Because of our limited size and resources, the L.I.D. is currently only open to PSU students, faculty and staff.
 That said, we're actively looking for community mentors as well, so please contact us if you're an engineer in industry and are interested in helping out with the coolest lab, ever.

-**How:** Here's how you use the lab: 1) read the writeup and directions on the piece of equipment you want to get trained on, 2) during office hours, go get trained on that equipment.
+**How:** Here's how you use the lab: 1) read the write-up and directions on the piece of equipment you want to get trained on, 2) during office hours, go get trained on that equipment.
 Once you've been trained, you can come in during any office hours and use that equipment.
 Once you've been trained on all the equipment, you're eligible to become a PSU manager, and get card key access!
 Here's [more about becoming a manager] (https://github.com/psu-epl/psu-epl.github.com/wiki/Becoming-an-L.I.D.-Manager).
 When you're done, [Pay with credit card](https://github.com/psu-epl/psu-epl.github.com/wiki/Checkout).

 ## [Schedule](https://www.google.com/calendar/embed?src=epl.pdx%40gmail.com&ctz=America/Los_Angeles)